2024–25 Nedbank Cup

-The 2024–25 Nedbank Cup is the 2024–25 edition of South Africa's premier knockout club football (soccer) competition, the Nedbank Cup.
-It is the 53rd season of the competition, and 18th under its current sponsor.
+The 2024–25 Nedbank Cup was the 2024–25 edition of South Africa's premier knockout club football (soccer) competition, the Nedbank Cup.
+It was the 53rd season of the competition, and 18th under its current sponsor.

 Defending champions Orlando Pirates were looking to repeat their achievement of 1973 to 1975 by winning the competition for three years in a row.
 They are so far the only club to perform this feat.

+Kaizer Chiefs won the title, breaking a 10 year trophy drought.

 Participating teams

 Teams

 After a preliminary round featuring eight games between teams from the National First Division and eight games from the SAFA Second Division, the 16 winners joined the 16 teams from the Premiership to enter the main draw.